What is DNA?

 Why is DNA called a polynucleotide?

 The DNA called a polynucleotide because the DNA molecule is composed of nucleotides -deoxyadenylate (A), deoxyguanylate (G), deoxycytidylate (C), and deoxythymidylate (thymidylate) (T) which are combined together to create long chains called a polynucleotide.
 As per the DNA structure, the DNA consists of two chains of the polynucleotide, each in the form of a spherical spiral.

-Stay tuned with BYJU’S to learn more about the structure of DNA.
+Stay tuned with BYJU’S to learn more in detail about the structure of DNA.